Walter Huppenkothen: Prosecutions

-On 8 April 1945, under orders from Ernst Kaltenbrunner, he was the prosecutor at a drumhead court-martial presided over by Otto Thorbeck without witnesses, records of proceedings or a defence in Flossenbürg concentration camp.
-Among the condemned were Lutheran clergyman Dietrich Bonhoeffer, General Hans Oster, Army Chief Judge Dr. Karl Sack, Captain Ludwig Gehre and former head of the Abwehr Admiral Wilhelm Canaris.
-The prisoners were accused of making an assassination attempt by bombing on Adolf Hitler at his headquarters of Wolf's Lair, which killed four and wounded Hitler himself.
-The court's prosecution employed torture methods such as thumb screwing and mechanical stretching devices on the accused, who were subsequently sentenced to death after a brief trial and executed by hanging on 9 April 1945, only around two weeks before the camp's liberation.
-Otto Thorbeck later testified that the conspiracy trials lasted three hours under Huppenkothen's direction and that he shouted the accusation at them, then permitted a brief answer period before the death sentence was imposed.
-A commemorative plaque for the prisoners executed, as well as a statue of Bonhoeffer, exists at the former site of the camp, now a memorial site.
+On 6 April 1945, Huppenkothen prosecuted Hans von Dohnanyi in Sachsenhausen concentration camp, while the defendant lay semi-conscious on a stretcher having contracted a serious infection and the proceedings ended with him being condemned to death by SS judge Otto Thorbeck.
+Acting under orders from Kaltenbrunner, he then proceeded to Flossenbürg concentration camp, where on 8 April a drumhead court-martial was convened without witnesses, written records, or defense counsel.
+It was presided over by Otto Thorbeck.
+Among the condemned were Lutheran clergyman Dietrich Bonhoeffer, General Hans Oster, Army Chief Judge Dr. Karl Sack, Captain Ludwig Gehre and former head of the Abwehr Admiral Wilhelm Canaris, all of whom had been implicated in conspiracies against the Nazi regime and in the plots to kill or overthrow Hitler.

+The court's prosecution employed torture methods such as thumb screwing and mechanical stretching devices on the accused, who were subsequently sentenced to death after a brief trial and executed by hanging on 9 April 1945, roughly a month before Germany's military defeat and unconditional surrender and only around two weeks before the camp's liberation.
+Otto Thorbeck later testified that the conspiracy trials lasted three hours under Huppenkothen's direction and that he shouted accusations at them, then permitted a brief answer period before the death sentence was imposed.
+A commemorative plaque for the executed prisoners, as well as a statue of Bonhoeffer, exists at the former location of the camp, now a memorial site.

+Beyond his role at the drumhead court-martials themselves, testimony from RSHA detainee Fabian von Schlabrendorff—held in the agency's Berlin detention facility from August 1944 to early April 1945—described being beaten and subjected to spiked restraint devices during interrogation.
+Huppenkothen was held responsible for this mistreatment on the grounds that, even where he had not personally ordered it in every instance, it had come to his knowledge and received his tacit approval; as a man on first-name terms with Himmler, he was held to have been in a position to prevent or halt the abuse.

 Post-war

 Collaboration with US military

 Huppenkothen was captured at Gmunden on 26 April 1945.
-After the war, Huppenkothen was interned by the Americans and worked for the Counterintelligence Corps of the US Army until January 1949.
-The Army's counterintelligence division took a particular interest in Huppenkothen's knowledge of Communism and his work as a Gestapo official in searching for members of the Communist resistance and espionage group, the Red Orchestra.
+After the war ended in Europe, Huppenkothen was interned by the Americans and worked for the Counterintelligence Corps of the US Army until January 1949.
+The Army's counterintelligence division took a particular interest in Huppenkothen's knowledge of Communism, their networks and his work as a Gestapo official in searching for members of the Communist resistance and espionage group, the Red Orchestra.